Family Day: Share a Meal. (Best Ideas for Mealtime with Kids)

-This article in Family Fun shares a great idea for getting your family to really talk at the table.
-The author provided topics on slips of paper and each person at the table drew a slip of paper and talked about that topic.
+I read about this great idea for getting your family to really talk at the table.
+The parent provided topics on slips of paper and each person at the table drew a slip of paper and talked about that topic.
 She found that giving each person something to talk about (“If you could be an animal, which one would you be?” or “What is something you’d like to be doing in ten years?”) and giving them everyone’s full attention really helped her get to know her kids in a way the typical dinnertime question, “How was your day?” did not.

-Taking that idea a step further is this game from Uncommon Goods.
+Taking that idea a step further is this game available at our affiliate Amazon.
 The set includes “51 easy-to-play dinner games like Guess the Macaroni, Last Bite and Pass The Pepper.”
 The description says the games open dinner up to fun conversation and “even encourage kids to eat their veggies and finish their milk.”